ETL Tools Comparison: Complete Guide to Features, Performance, and Data Integration

 • Manufacturing analytics

-These sectors require accurate and consistent data for operational insights, forecasting, and compliance reporting.
+These sectors require accurate and consistent data for forecasting, reporting, and compliance.

 • Data fragmentation across systems